 Truck Accident Regulations Our MN Injury Lawyers Look At After A Crash

-After a crash between a truck and a car, our MN truck accident injury attorneys look carefully at whether the truck driver and company complied with federal and state regulations.
-This includes inspection and maintenance of the semi-truck before the crash.
-Of course, there are also the regulations for truck drivers such as periodic rest stops, sleep, etc.
+Our lawyers handle cases of a crash between a truck and a car in Minnesota.
+After the accident, Our truck accident injury attorneys look carefully at whether the truck complied with federal and state regulations.
+For example, inspection and maintenance of the semi-truck before the crash.
+Of course, there are also regulations for truck drivers such as periodic rest stops, sleep, etc.

-One of the Federal Regulations an experienced truck accident lawyer looks at carefully after a semi tractor accident is CFR Section 396.
+One of the Federal Regulations an experienced truck accident lawyer looks is CFR Section 396.

 § 396.3 Inspection, repair, and maintenance.

 (a) General.
-Every motor carrier and intermodal equipment provider must systematically inspect, repair, and maintain, all motor vehicles and intermodal equipment subject to its control.
+Every motor carrier and intermodal equipment provider must systematically inspect, repair, and maintain, all vehicles and equipment subject to its control.

 (1) Parts and accessories shall be in safe and proper operating condition at all times.
-These include those specified in part 393 of this subchapter and any additional parts and accessories which may affect safety of operation.
+For example, those specified in part 393 of this subchapter.
+Also, any additional parts and accessories which may affect safety of operation.
 For example, frame and frame assemblies, suspension systems, axles and attaching parts, wheels and rims, and steering systems.

-(2) Pushout windows, emergency doors, and emergency door marking lights in buses shall be inspected at least every 90 days.
+(2) In addition, pushout windows, emergency doors, and emergency door marking lights in buses shall be inspected at least every 90 days.

 (b) Required records.

-Motor carriers, except for a private motor carrier of passengers (nonbusiness), must maintain records for each motor vehicle they control for 30 consecutive days.
-Likewise, intermodal equipment providers must maintain records for each unit of intermodal equipment they tender or intend to tender to a motor carrier.
+Motor carriers, except for a private motor carrier of passengers (nonbusiness), must maintain records for each motor vehicle they control.
+Records must be kept for 30 consecutive days.
+Likewise, intermodal equipment providers must maintain records for each unit of intermodal equipment they tender to a motor carrier.
 These records must include:

 (1) An identification of the vehicle including company number, make, serial number, year, and tire size.
 In addition, if the motor vehicle is not owned by the motor carrier, the record shall identify the name of the person furnishing the vehicle; (2) A means to indicate the nature and due date of the various inspection and maintenance operations to be performed; (3) A record of inspection, repairs, and maintenance indicating their date and nature; and (4) A record of tests conducted on pushout windows, emergency doors, and emergency door marking lights on buses.